jtpaasch/tabu/README.rst

 All the projects together are a ``system``, and each project is a ``component`` of the system.

-The name comes from the Tabu Cocktail, listed in Trader Vic's _Bartender's Guide".
+The name comes from the Tabu Cocktail, listed in Trader Vic's _Bartender's Guide_.

 Installation